 We're managing the program across 3 phases and our role includes:

-- detailed planning and regulatory approvals, including environmental approvals under the Environmental Protection and Biodiversity Conservation Act (EPBC Act) 1999 (external link).
+detailed planning and regulatory approvals, including environmental approvals under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-- disconnecting the facility from the flowlines and moorings that anchor it to the seabed to allow towing
+- disconnected the facility from the flowlines and moorings that anchored it to the seabed

 - routine and maintenance operations of the FPSO and associated resource fields